Back to Membership

 To become a Member you need to complete an application form.
-This can be downloaded from our website and posted to us or we can post a copy to you.
+This can be downloaded and posted to us, or we can post a copy to you.
 It is currently not possible to apply online.
 Applications for membership are reviewed at the end of each calendar month and we will let you know if your application has been successful within one week of that date.

 For further information or to arrange a tour of the RDS Members’ Club please contact us on 01 240 7296 or email email@example.com

 Role of Members

 Our Society was founded in 1731 to further the broad economic and cultural development of Ireland.
 Today the RDS operates as a catalyst locally, regionally and throughout the island of Ireland to ensure that coming generations can fulfil their potential.
 Our Members are a unique combination of people working together in the areas of agriculture, arts, industry, science and equestrianism to find relevant solutions to meet future economic and cultural need.